cemeyer/httpd.sh/README.md

 ```

-(It serves files accessible from the current working directory.
-Note that it
+Httpd.sh serves files accessible from the directory it was started in.
+Note
-is trivial to escape the document root unless you run it in a jail or chroot.)
+that it is trivial to escape the document root unless you run it in a jail or
+chroot.

 Platforms
 =========

-httpd.sh runs on Linux and FreeBSD using mostly POSIX-standard C APIs (sendfile
+Httpd.sh runs on Linux and FreeBSD using mostly POSIX-standard C APIs (sendfile
 excepted).
+It may work on other Unix / near-POSIX platforms with little
+adaptation.